zephyrproject-rtos/trusted-firmware-m/docs/design_docs/dual-cpu/mailbox_ns_agent_update.rst

   ``processes``.)
 - Can use FF-M compliant interrupt mechanism and APIs.

-Following the above guidelines makes the ``mailbox NS agent`` work like a ``partition``.
+Following the above guidelines makes the ``Mailbox NS Agent`` work like a ``partition``.
 The agent has an endless loop and waits for signals, calls FFM API based on the parsing result on the communication messages.
 But there are still issues after looking closer to the requirements of the agent: